-Catagory designation "PST" followed by competitor's race number.
+Category designation "PST" followed by competitor's race number.

 ARTICLE

+ARTICLE DDAKEC

-1 BRAKES
+BRAKES

-OEM or better.
+2 OEM or better.
 Pads and hoses may be replaced.
 Subject to "TC" approval.

-2 CATCH PAN
+CATCH PAN

 Must be equipped with a ballistic oil blanket or catch pan.
 The blanket or pan must cover the lower section of the engine.
-The

-catch pan must be able to hold all the oil from the engine.
+The catch pan must be able to hold all the oil from the engine.

 3 CHAIN GUARD

-Full length is mandatory.
+J Full length is mandatory.

-4 CLUTČH
+Δ CLUTCH

-May be modified or replaced.
+• May be modified or replaced.

 5 ELECTRICAL

 May be modified or replaced.
 Charging system must operate and may be assisted with external charging system.
-Engine mu

-start with own OEM starter.
+Engine must start with own OEM starter.
 Battery may be moved or replaced.
-Motorcycle must have operational front and rear lights with

-minimum diameter of 40 mm.
+For night racing, motorcycles must have operational front an rear lights with a minimum diameter of 40 mm.
 Front light to be white in colour, rear light to be red in colour and must clearly visible.
-OEM light

-may be removed or replaced.
+OEM lights may be removed or replaced.
 Motorcycle must have hand strapped kill switch, maximum length of strap to be 500 mm.
-Use

-control devices to prevent front wheel lift or launch control or 2-step system or stutter boxes are not allowed.
+Use of control devices to prevent front wheel lift or launch control or 2-step system or stutter boxes are not allowed.

 6 ENGINE

-Internal modifications only.
+- Internal modifications only.

-7 EXHAUST
+1 EXHAUST

-1 May be modified or replaced.
+• May be modified or replaced.

 8 EXTERNAL GEAR RATIOS/GEARING

-O No restrictions to sprockets and chain.
+• No restrictions to sprockets and chain.

 9 FAIRINGS

-9

 May be modified or replaced.
-Seat and tail section may be modified or replaced and must be extended to cover the rear whee

-1.0 Original profile of the motorcycle to be retained.
+Seat and tail section may be modified or replaced and must be extended to cover the rear whee Original profile of the motorcycle to be retained.

 10 FRAME

-OEM only.
+10 OEM only.
 Modifications for strengthening the frame allowed.
 Accessory brackets may be removed or replaced.
-Frames may be removed or replaced.
-Frames may be removed or replaced.
+Frames may be polished.

-4.4 polished.
 All modifications subject to "TC" approval.

-11 FUEL Must a supply with AMA and if a first
+11 FUEL FUEL

-4.0 Must comply with AMA specification.
+Must comply with AMA specification.

 12 FUEL TANK

-1.0 May be modified or replaced.
+May be modified or replaced.
 Must retain original shape.
 Sloping at the rear of the tank is allowed.

 13 GEARBOX

 May be modified or replaced.
 No automatic transmissions allowed.
 Air or electric shifters allowed.

 14 GROUND CLEARANCE

-Minimum of 50 mm with the rider seated on the motorcycle, feet on the foot pegs and a minimum of 0.7 bar pressure in each ty
+Minimum of 50 mm with the rider seated on the motorcycle, feet on the foot pegs and a minimum of 0.7 bar pressure in each tyr

 15 IGNITION SYSTEM

 May be modified or replaced.

 16 INDUCTION

 Turbo or supercharger or nitrous oxide system allowed.

 17 NITROUS OXIDE MOTORCYCLES

-Nitrous bottles to be fitted to nitrous motorcycles only and must be securely mounted within the frame rails and mechanical
+Nitrous bottles to be fitted to nitrous motorcycles only and must be securely mounted within the frame rails and mechanical fastened.

-fastened.
 Hose clamps prohibited.

 18 REARSETS AND PEDALS

 May be modified or replaced.
 Passenger foot pegs and mounts may be removed.

-19 SUSPENSION

-Front forks may be modified.
+19 SUSPENSION Front forks may be modified.
 Rear suspension may be modified or replaced.
 Swingarm may be modified or replaced.
-Origin

-mounting points must be used and may be enlarged.
+Original mounting points must be used and may be enlarged.
 Solid struts or wheelie bars are not allowed.
 Ballast may be added.
 20 TURBO OR SUPERCHARGE MOTORCYCLES Turbo or Supercharged motorcycles may not have any nitrous oxide fitted to the motorcycle.
 Turbocharged or Supercharged entrants are prohibited from using nitrous as a cooling source.
 21 TYRES Front tyre must be DOT approved road tyre.
 Rear tyre must be DOT approved road tyre or maximum 7 inch wide slick.
 22 WATER INJECTION Competitors using water injection may only pressurize the water tank with air.
 The water tank must be mounted in a manner as to allow easy access for the "TC" to inspect its contents.
 No other substance other than water is allowed to be in the tank.
 23 WHEELBASE Maximum 1727 mm.
 Measured from centre front axle to centre rear axle.